International Arrest Warrant

 The ICC can carry out arrests for crimes committed within the territories of countries that have ratified the Rome Statute, or against citizens of those states.

 The Prosecutor of the ICC can initiate an investigation on their own accord, at the request of a member state, or through a referral by the UN Security Council.
-The Prosecutor gathers evidence that proves an individual’s involvement in crimes, and then approaches the Pre-Trial Chamber to request an arrest warrant.
-If the Chamber believes there are reasonable grounds, it issues the arrest warrant.
+The Prosecutor gathers evidence that proves an individual’s involvement in crimes and then approaches the Pre-Trial Chamber to issue a warrant.
+If the Chamber believes there are reasonable grounds, it issues the warrant.
 This warrant is then sent to member states for execution.

-Member states are required to cooperate with the ICC and execute arrest warrants.
-National law enforcement agencies detain the suspect and transfer them to The Hague.
+Member states are required to cooperate with the ICC and execute warrants.
+National law enforcement authorities detain the suspect and transfer them to The Hague.
 If the suspect is located in a country that is not a party to the Rome Statute, executing the warrant can be challenging.

 The purpose and impact of international arrest warrants